-When you're playing PODXT into the front of a combo amplifier, it's a good idea to start off with your combo amp in neutral.
+It's also important to be realistic about what you're going to achieve here - as good as it is, PODXT Live won't be able to make a \$100 combo amp with a cheap speaker sound exactly like the vintage amp of your dreams.
+When you're plugging into the front of an amp, it's a good idea to start off with that amp in neutral.
 What is "neutral," you ask?
-Well, if you only have one volume control on your amp, set it low enough to get a "clean" tone; that ensures PODXT's sounds come through as purely as possible.
+Well, if you only have one volume control on your amp, set it low enough to get a "clean" tone; that ensures PODXT Live's sounds come through as purely as possible.
 If you have a master volume in addition to a volume control on the input, set them both so that the first volume doesn't overdrive the master volume (so you're getting a clean tone).
 This will vary from amp to amp, but usually the input volume is going to be less than the master volume to get a clean, non-distorted sound.
 If you have passive tone controls, try setting your mid control at max, and your treble and bass controls at zero (this is actually "flat" equalization-wise on most amps).
-Active tone controls may vary, but just be sure you're not overdriving the amp so the PODXT tone comes through without extra coloration.
+Active tone controls may vary, but just be sure you're not overdriving the amp so the PODXT Live tone comes through without extra coloration.
 Once you get going, you can tweak the amplifier settings to suit your tastes.
-Try to set the PODXT's OUTPUT so you're not overdriving the input of the amp.
+Try to set PODXT Live's OUTPUT so you're not overdriving the input of the amp.